 In 2008, I discovered meditation, which initiated a tangible physical and emotional healing process and anchored me in a source of spiritual inspiration.
 I pursued a year of residential practice, and have kept up a daily practice ever since.
 I also began working with a few skilled therapists, providing the context I needed to access a more relational way of being in the world.

 I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in a variety of psychodynamic, experiential, somatic, attachment, and trauma-informed approaches to therapy.
 I’m also an active participant in several training groups for group therapists and pursue ongoing clinical consultation, supervision, and supervision mentorship to better understand my own way of being in therapeutic and supervisory relationships.
+I’m currently enrolled in the Supervision Training Program at The Washington School of Psychiatry.

 I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a wonderful community of clients, colleagues, family, and friends.